Camping is fun and exciting, but let’s be honest: it can also feel a bit overwhelming.

 - Once the ashes are cool, dispose of them.
 Never leave them there for the next camper to have to deal with.
 To remove the ashes, you can put them into a bag and spread them out around the campsite.

-Step Seven: Don’t Leave Any Trace
+Step Seven: Leave No Trace

 When you leave a campsite, it’s important to follow the rule of leaving the site exactly how you found it.